 The MA in Public History offers students cutting edge interdisciplinary academic training together with exciting opportunities for hands-on experience in the cultural sphere through a placement in the heritage sector.
-The programme is designed to give students an understanding of the critical issues in public history and to analyze the variety of changing ways that the public engage with the past through not only traditional media, but also new digital and rich media products.
+The programme is designed to give students an understanding of the critical issues in public history and to analyse the variety of changing ways that the public engage with the past through not only traditional media, but also new digital and rich media products.

 - Japan's Empire and the Making of the East Asian Order

 - Mending the Past: History and the Politics of Guilt and Reparation

 History of Art

 - Cultural Heritage Management: Concepts, Principles and Practice

 - Issues in Historical Archaeology

 - Philosophical Approaches to Conservation

 The Research Training module provides essential training in graduate-level research skills: large-scale project management; locating secondary and primary materials; storing and ordering findings; and presentation techniques.

 The 20,000-word dissertation is typically based on extensive research using primary sources.
 Planning for this large-scale project begins in the Autumn Term and continues during the Spring Term, supported by the Research Training module.
 Substantive research is normally undertaken in the Summer Term, and findings are written up from July to September.
 A supervisor supports the research and writing of the dissertation.